SCIENZE E TECNOLOGIE DELLE PRODUZIONI ANIMALI Degree Programme Profile

 Required knowledge and competences support programmes

-The Bachelor of Science in “Science and Technologies of Animal Production” aims to train students as technician figures qualified to work in the following sectors: a) animal production; b) animal health and well-being; c) quality, hygiene and safety of the products of animal origin; d) management of zootechnical and transformation enterprises, sales/ marketing and safety of the food chain.
+The Master of Science in “Science and Technologies of Animal Production” aims at training professional figures who are qualified to work in the following sectors: a) animal production; b) animal well-being; c) quality, hygiene and safety of products of animal origin; d) management of the zootechnical and transformation enterprises, sales/ marketing and safety of the food chain.
+Graduates not only will have acquired a large knowledge of the notions relevant to the specific scientific field, but they will also have practiced the peculiar ways to acquire, elaborate and analyse information.
+Thanks to the topics taught and the teaching models used, the acquired professional will be recognizable in an international context.

 Key Learning Outcomes

-- knowledge of the production and transformation processes of the food of animal origin;
+- Advanced knowledge of the production and transformation processes of the food of animal origin;

 Occupational Profile/s of Graduates